Dabz/kafka-zsh-completions/README.md

 ## Usage

-To start using the Kafka autocompletion just download the repository locally and `source kafka.zsh`
+To start using the Kafka autocompletion just download the repository locally and `source kafka.plugin.zsh`

 ## Supported completion